 Occasional applications of lime may benefit shaded lawns.
 In natural limestone country, where there is lime in the irrigation water, it may never be necessary to add lime.
 In the East most lawns could well be limed every three or four years.
-Raw ground limestone is the best form to use at the rate of 25 to 50 pounds per 1000 square feet, applied whenever convenient.
+Raw ground limestone is good but Scorts Soil IMPROVER is better.
 Frozen ground affords an opportune time.